NAVANEETHVVINOD/useless-project/README.md

 Team Lead: Navaneeth V Vinod - Model Engineering College, Thrikkakara

 Project Description
-Kanya is a fun and interactive dating app designed exclusively for pets.
-It allows pet owners to create adorable profiles for their furry friends, swipe through other pets, and find the perfect playdate or companion.
-Built as a light-hearted project, Kanya showcases creativity and tech skills in a unique way.
+Kanya is a fun, interactive dating web application designed exclusively for pets.
+It allows pet owners to create cute profiles for their furry friends, swipe through other pets, and find perfect matches for friendship or companionship.

 The Problem (that doesn't exist)
-Pets around the world are bored and lonely because they can't find a perfect furry friend to match their vibes.
-Why should humans have all the fun with dating apps?
+Pets have been struggling to find their "paw-fect" companion because there's no Tinder for them.
+They sit at home bored, dreaming of the day they can swipe right on their next best friend.

 The Solution (that nobody asked for)
-Kanya solves this “critical” problem by giving pets their own Tinder-like experience where they can:

-Create a profile with cute pictures.

-Swipe left or right on other pets.

-Find their “paw-fect” match!
+Kanya gives pets their own Tinder-inspired app.
+Pet owners can upload images, browse other pets, and swipe right to find playdates, walks, or simply a new furry buddy.

 Technical Details
 Technologies/Components Used
 For Software:
-Languages: JavaScript, Python
+Languages Used: JavaScript, Python

-Frameworks: Flask (Backend), Nuxt.js (Frontend)
+Frameworks Used: Nuxt.js (Frontend), Flask (Backend)

-Libraries: Tailwind CSS, Panica (UI support)
+Libraries Used: Tailwind CSS, Panica UI components

-Tools: Git, GitHub, VS Code
+Tools Used: Git, GitHub, Visual Studio Code

 For Hardware:
-No hardware components used in this project.
+No hardware components used for this project.

 Implementation
 Installation